• ECTS

 5. Strip lines

-• Main types of lines
+• Main line types

 • Microstrip line (effective permittivity, characteristic impedance, sizing, attenuation)